Yan Gomes Player Props: Cubs vs. Pirates

-On Tuesday, Yan Gomes (hitting .194 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
-First pitch is at 8:05 PM ET.
+Yan Gomes (.357 slugging percentage in his past 10 games, including one home run) will be in action for the Chicago Cubs versus the Pittsburgh Pirates June 14 at 8:05 PM ET.

-In his last appearance, he went 1-for-3 with an RBI against the Giants.
+He reached base in his only plate appearance in his most recent game against the Pirates.

 Yan Gomes Game Info & Props vs. the Pirates